KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 ## Connecting and Disconnecting
-The first step to establishing a connection to Kratos CoSimulation is to use the `Connect` method:
+The first step to establish a connection to Kratos CoSimulation is to use the `Connect` method:
 ```c++
 // The connect must be called before any CosimIO method called
 auto info = CoSimIO::Connect(settings);
 ```

-First of all, you may notice that `Connect` method takes a `CoSimIO::Info` as its arguments.
+First of all, you may notice that `Connect` method takes a `CoSimIO::Info` as its argument.
 This container can be used to pass additional information about the solver/software-tool or connection settings to the _CoSimIO_:

 ```c++
 CoSimIO::Info settings;